Creativity and Mental Health

 “Getting together online was a bit strange at first but we would each be given time to check in – we sometimes even meditated before starting our work.
 Art Therapy helps me to relax and express myself while providing me with a pleasurable task to focus on and forget my troubles.
 An all-round peaceful space that makes me really happy.”
 Fiona, Oakleaf Client

 Once the sharing has concluded, the participants receive instructions for the chosen artistic activity.
-This may include painting an abstract landscape in watercolours, drawing a flower from real life, modelling a small creature in clay or creating a vision board from collaged material.
+This may include painting an abstract landscape in watercolours, drawing a flower from real life, modelling a small creature from clay or perhaps creating a vision board from collaged material.
 Regardless of the artistic medium used, the participants are reminded to focus their attention on the creative process rather than the finished product.
 The reason for this is that the creative process is intrinsically soothing and self-healing.
 It relieves stress, provides a sense of empowerment and personal fulfilment and offers clients the ability to express difficult feelings in a non-verbal way.

 “I think both the Art Therapy and Creativity Workshops are amazing.
 They have been some of the most cathartic and therapeutic classes I have done, especially when done in tandem with mindfulness sessions.
 They are what have kept me going.”
 John, Oakleaf Client

 It is important to note that it is not just our clients who benefit from these workshops.
-Oakleaf Activity Leader.
-Sam told us of a time where her mental health was at an all-time low; she was severely bullied to the point where feelings of anxiety and depression completely diminished her self-esteem, and with it, her artistic spark.
+Oakleaf Activity Leader, Sam told us of a time where her mental health was at an all-time low.
+She was severely bullied to the point where feelings of anxiety and depression completely diminished her self-esteem, and with it, her artistic spark.
 This was, until she happened upon a talk held by our CEO, Clive Stone – to whom she credits her first real introduction to Oakleaf.

-Sam believes creativity can be a powerful tool, which we can and should use to express our feelings, worries and fears: “Images go deeper than words alone and can give the artist and the viewer a real insight into ‘the self.’
+Sam believes creativity can be a powerful tool, which we can and should be used to express our feelings, worries and fears: “Images go deeper than words alone and can give the artist and the viewer a real insight into ‘the self.’
 I am deeply artistic; I cannot draw – my horses look like camels – but I still love to be creative.”
 Sam, Oakleaf Activity Leader

 It doesn’t matter if you’re an accomplished artist or if you haven’t picked up a paintbrush since school.
-Learning to create something just for ourselves with no judgment about whether it is good or bad, is deeply rewarding and builds confidence and self-esteem in our clients.
+Learning to create something just for ourselves with no judgment about whether it is good or bad is deeply rewarding and builds confidence and self-esteem in our clients.

 We aim to make our services, and particularly our virtual wellbeing activities, accessible to all.
-For example, some of our clients have very little creative/artistic materials at home, so they are instead asked to improvise with what they have to hand, even if it is just an old envelope and a biro.
+For example, some of our clients have very little creative/artistic materials at home, so they are instead asked to improvise with what they have to hand – even if it is just an old envelope and a biro.
 Sam, for example, encourages attendees to scribble, close their eyes, trust their intuition and sometimes even dance to music as they embrace what she describes as a “childlike innocence” of creating just for the fun of it.

 “I feel grateful for the inspiration my creativity group provided, encouraging us to explore our feelings through art by just having a go.
 The workshop has helped me to spend more time exploring my own creativity and using the tools to help me process my emotions.
 Living alone with health problems has its challenges at the best of times, and all the more so in lockdown.
 My anxiety levels increased greatly due to isolation and all my usual support systems fell away.